Addiction: A Disease of the Mind & Body

 - Helping manage frustration and anger

 - Relieving stress

-• Improving cognitive function
+- Improving cognitive function

-• Promoting a restful sleep
+- Promoting a restful sleep

-• Filling up your time
+- Filling up your time

-• Decreasing depression and anxiety
+- Decreasing depression and anxiety

-• Increasing confidence, self-esteem, and self-worth
+- Increasing confidence, self-esteem, and self-worth

 Workout Tips for Your Addiction Recovery

-Yoga: If you want a less strenuous activity, you might want to try out yoga.
+- Yoga: If you want a less strenuous activity, give yoga a try.
 This activity can double as a meditation method.
-You can choose from several types of yoga, including everything from strenuous programs to relaxing practices.
+There are several types of yoga to choose from, from strenuous programs to relaxing breathwork.
 Due to their popularity, you can find yoga classes at most community centers or gyms.

-CrossFit: This program incorporates many different types of exercise, including powerlifting, calisthenics, and high-intensity exercises.
-For many people, this type of activity provides many benefits.
-You can enjoy the competition and coaching from individual CrossFit trainers as you build strength and muscle.
+- CrossFit: This program incorporates many different types of exercise, including powerlifting, calisthenics, and high-intensity exercises.
+For many people, this type of activity provides many benefits; you can enjoy the competition and coaching from individual CrossFit trainers as you build strength and muscle.

-Fitness boot camp: If you are looking for another high-intensity workout, you might want to try a fitness boot camp.
+- Fitness boot camp: If you are looking for another high-intensity workout, you might want to try a fitness boot camp.
 These programs can help you build strength with group interval training.
 Many of the programs have a combination of pushups, running, and other strengthening activities.
 Along with the added mental health benefits, these workout classes can help you lose weight and improve your muscle strength.

-Group classes: If you want a workout without the intensity, you should consider a group exercise class like dancing or Zumba.
+- Group classes: If you want a workout without the intensity, you should consider a group exercise class like dancing or Zumba.
 Many of these programs are available at your local community center or gym.
 In addition to the physical benefits, you can also build friendships that will help you in the recovery process.